 The buyers just wanted the land and were planning on razing the house!
 It was small and outdated and they had no interest in restoring it or using it in any way.

 Thank goodness the Glencoe Historical Society decided to step in move the house off of the sold lot.
 They are building a foundation for it and will reopen it as a museum and research center.

 You Can Spend a Night in a Frank Lloyd Wright Building

-The Frank Lloyd Wright Building Conservatory has a list of his buildings that can be rented out for a hotel stay, weddings, banquets, etc. I checked a price for 3 days at one of them, and it was over $1,000 for 2 people.
+The Frank Lloyd Wright Building Conservatory has a list of his buildings that can be rented out for a hotel stay, weddings, banquets, etc. I checked the price for 3 days at one of them, and it was over $1,000 for 2 people.

 Nothing appears on the list for Arizona, so the only place to visit would be Taliesin West in Scottsdale, which is now open to the public after being closed due to Covid.

 If you'd like to view the Lykes House in Phoenix, you will need to provide a pre-approval or proof-of-funds, and I'd be happy to take you on the tour.
 Give me a call at 480-877-1549.

 I can also show you homes in Scottsdale, North Phoenix, Cave Creek, Carefree, Fountain Hills, and Paradise Valley.Posted by Judy Orr on